Valeria Henríquez

-Valeria Henríquez (born February 4, 1994 in Bogotá) is a Colombian actress.
+Valeria Henríquez (born February 4, 1994) is a Colombian actress.
 She received a Canadian Screen Award nomination for Best Actress at the 7th Canadian Screen Awards in 2019 for her performance in the film The Padre.

 She had a leading role in the Colombian television series La Cacica in 2017.

-Also, she had a second character role in the highly successful 2022 Colombian Netflix series The Marked Heart.
+Also, she had a second character role in the highly successful 2022 Colombian Netflix series The Marked Heart (original title Pálpito).